Virtually every release of a significant new version of Windows includes a bunch of new Windows shortcuts, and Windows 10 is no exception.

 - Windows + B highlights the highlighted selection.

-- Windows + C launches Cortana in listening mode so that Cortana accepts voice input immediately.
+- Windows + C launch Cortana in listening mode so that Cortana accepts voice input immediately.

 - Windows + D toggle Show Desktop and previous state.